wantpinow/agentic-data-science/tasks/spotify-album-colors/environment/TASK.md

 ### 5. Time Constraints

 You have 24 hours to complete the task.
-Good luck!
+You should use all of the time possible, producing at least 3 algorithm variants with any number of runs.
+Do not come back to me with questions at all.
+You need to complete the task fully, end to end until you have found an acceptable solution.

 ## Beat the Baseline